tzebrowski/ObdMetrics/README.md

 #### Configurable PID Definitions

-PIDs (Parameter IDs) are defined externally using JSON schemas, allowing for easy customization and support for various vehicle manufacturers without altering the core code
+PIDs (Parameter IDs) are defined externally using JSON schemas, allowing for easy customization and support for various vehicle manufacturers without altering the core code.</br>
-Through this design decision PIDs does not need to be necessarily part of the framework and might be supplied by external party.</br>
+As a result of this design decision, PIDs are not required to be an integral part of the framework and can instead be provided by an external party.</br>
 Within single `resource file` PIDs are divided into distinct groups, following categories are available:
 - `capabilities` - Supported PIDs category
 - `dtcRead` - Diagnostic trouble code category